marcelOlecram/unity-custom-tools/README.md

     - Random rotation (calculated in EulerAngles from 0 to 360 degress), with Axis contraint
     - Random scale (calculated between two floats, this random scale is applied to all xis).
 Keeping uniformity

+###  Custom Transform Inspector

+Provides a new Window in unity under "Window tab" to easily add new Input elements to Unity InputManager

 ## todo repository in general
 - show images maybe gifs explaining functions